-In determining novelty of the subject-matter of claims, the examiner should have regard to the guidance given in F‑IV, 4.5 to F-IV, 4.21.
-He should remember that, particularly for claims directed to a physical entity, non-distinctive characteristics of a particular intended use should be disregarded (see F‑IV, 4.13).
+In determining novelty of the subject-matter of claims, the examiner should must have regard to the guidance given in F‑IV, 4.5 to F-IV, 4.21.
+He must should remember that, particularly for claims directed to a physical entity, non-distinctive characteristics of a particular intended use are to should be disregarded (see F‑IV, 4.13).
 For example, a claim to a substance X for use as a catalyst would not be considered to be novel over the same substance known as a dye, unless the use referred to implies a particular form of the substance (e.g. the presence of certain additives) which distinguishes it from the known form of the substance.
-That is to say, characteristics not explicitly stated, but implied by the particular use, should be taken into account (see the example of a "mold for molten steel" in F‑IV, 4.13).
+That is to say, characteristics not explicitly stated, but implied by the particular use, are to should be taken into account (see the example of a "mold for molten steel" in F‑IV, 4.13).
 For claims to a first medical use, see G‑II, 4.2.

 A known compound is not rendered novel merely because it is available with a different degree of purity if the purity can be achieved by conventional means (see T 360/07).